EdCharbeneau/kendo-quickstart-mvc/src/chapters/chapter8.md

 Since changes to the controller are necessary, **stop** the application if it is running.

 Use partials to keep the markup tidy.
-Under 'Views/Home' **add** a new empty partial view '_MontlySalesByEmployee.cshtml'
+Under 'Views/Home' **add** a new empty partial view '_MonthlySalesByEmployee.cshtml'

-In the new partial view `_MontlySalesByEmployee.cshtml` **add** a new Kendo UI Chart helper.
+In the new partial view `_MonthlySalesByEmployee.cshtml` **add** a new Kendo UI Chart helper.

 	@(Html.Kendo().Chart<KendoQsBoilerplate.MonthlySalesByEmployeeViewModel>()